Sreekee/Nvidia/README.md

 Welcome to the Deep Learning Teaching Kit Lab/solution repository.
 The kit and associated labs are produced jointly by NVIDIA and New York University (NYU).
 All material is available under the [Creative Commons Attribution-NonCommercial License](http://creativecommons.org/licenses/by-nc/4.0/).

 The labs are designed to be open-ended, multidisciplinary, one- to three-week programming and written assignments for students.
-Each lab contains a description, pointers to required sample code, and suggestions on how to evaluate and have students submit solutions.
-Some programming labs include optimizing a neural network training model and suggest students submit solutions to Kaggle using [Kaggle In Class](https://inclass.kaggle.com/) to compare performance against benchmarks.
-Please read the Kaggle In Class [FAQ](https://www.kaggle.com/wiki/KaggleInClass) for more information on how to set up your course using Kaggle.
-Students submit to Kaggle is **not** a requirement to make use of the labs.
+Each lab contains a description, pointers to required sample code, and suggestions on how instructors can evaluate and have students submit solutions.

-This repository contains lab solutions developed by actual students who have taken the Deep Learning curriculum course at NYU.
-Some solutions may require additional, undocumented instructions to properly execute, and may not run perfectly “out-of-box”.
-Still, they should be useful examples of successful solutions using a variety of techniques.

 ## System Requirements

 #### NVIDIA CUDA/GPUs

 Thanks to the rapid development of modern GPUs, training deep networks in a large-scale, data-driven context becomes more and more affordable in terms of both time and resource cost.
-Training neural networks on [NVIDIA CUDA-enabled GPUs](https://developer.nvidia.com/cuda-gpus) is practically a necessity for the Teaching Kit labs, including both convolutional networks (Lab1 and Lab2) and recurrent networks (in Lab4).
+Training neural networks on [NVIDIA CUDA-enabled GPUs](https://developer.nvidia.com/cuda-gpus) is a practical necessity for the Teaching Kit labs, including both convolutional networks (Lab1 and Lab2) and recurrent networks (Lab4).

 The use of GPUs for the Teaching Kit labs requires a CUDA supported operating system, C compiler, and a recent CUDA Toolkit.
 The CUDA Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
 Instructions on how to install the CUDA Toolkit are available in the